rbms-bsc/DCRMR/_pages/PPDM/Name-of-publisher.md

 >Example:
 >Name of publisher: <CITE>Pubd in Ryders Court and to be had at the sign of the Pannel Painter in Cheapside, or at the bust of Impudence alias the Brazen Head in Leicester Square</CITE>
 >Note on publication statement: <CITE>Publisher identified in The public advertiser Oct.
-7, 1762: Mary Darly, in Rider's Court, near Leicester Square</CITE>
+7, 1762 as Mary Darly, in Ryder's Court, near Leicester Square in London</CITE>

 >Example:
-><CITE>Printed for M.W. [that is, Matthew Walbancke]</CITE>
+>Name of publisher: <CITE>Printed for M.W. [that is, Matthew Walbancke]</CITE>
+>Note on publication statement: <CITE>Publisher’s name identified by Bodleian Library</CITE>

 >Example:
-><CITE>Printed by T.H. for I.P. and are to be sold by Richard Thrale, dwelling in Pauls Church-yard at the signe of the Crosse-Keyes</CITE>
+>Name of publisher: <CITE>Printed by T.H. for I.P. and are to be sold by Richard Thrale, dwelling in Pauls Church-yard at the signe of the Crosse-Keyes</CITE>

->Example:
->Note on publication statement: <CITE>Printed by Thomas Harper for John Parker according to STC</CITE>
+>Note on publication statement: <CITE>Printed by Thomas Harper for John Parker according to Pollard’s Short-title catalogue</CITE>
->(*Comment*: A separate note is used to provide a full citation for the reference to the published description)
+>(*Comment*: The formal citation for Pollard’s Short-title catalogue is given in a [Manifestation described in](/DCRMR/additional-notes/Manifestation-described-in/) note (see [9.32.31.2](/DCRMR/additional-notes/Manifestation-described-in/#9.32.31.2)))

 <a name="5.22.32.2">5.22.32.2</a> If the identification of the publisher is based on a device, supply the name of the publisher in square brackets, even if the device includes the publisher’s initials or spelled-out name.
 Make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) as necessary about the basis for the identification, the source of the information used, the presence of the device, etc. (see [5.24.34.2](/DCRMR/ppdm/Note-on-publication-statement/#5.24.34.2)).

 >Example:
 >Name of publisher: <CITE>[Richard Pynson]</CITE>
->Note on publication statement: <CITE>Printer's device of Richard Pynson (McKerrow 6) on verso final leaf (b4).
+>Note on publication statement: <CITE>Printer’s device of Richard Pynson (McKerrow 6) on final leaf verso (b4).
 See: McKerrow, R.B.
-Printers' & publishers' devices in England & Scotland, 1485-1640.
+Printers’ & publishers’ devices in England & Scotland, 1485-1640.
 London: Printed for the Bibliographical Society at the Chiswick Press, 1913</CITE>

 ## 5.22.33 Fictitious or incorrect names of publisher